cjuliani/recommendation-system-vae-mlflow/README.md

-# Recommender System with Variational Autoencoder (VAE) using TensorFlow 2 and MLflow
+# Recommendation System with Variational Autoencoder (VAE) using TensorFlow 2 and MLflow

 This project implements a Recommender System using a Variational Autoencoder (VAE) with TensorFlow 2.
 The VAE-based Recommender System is designed to provide personalized